All Episodes

 You know what he did today?

-If you look at Allied van lines today, they came out with a report that says California's leading the league, uh, actually second to Illinois on people leaving the state.
+If you look at Allied Van Lines today, they came out with a report that says California is leading the league, actually second to Illinois, on people leaving the state.

-Now, why would you leave a state that has the best weather in the country?
+Now, why would you leave a state that has the best weather in the country, that's beautiful from top to bottom?

 All right, why would you leave?